-- cwal is the Scripting Engine Without a Language, off of which the s2 scripting language is built.
+- cwal is the Scripting Engine Without a Language, providing the basis of the s2 scripting language.

-- Fossil SCM - my SCM of choice.
+- Fossil SCM is my SCM of choice.

-- GNU Make - the ultimate build tool.
+- GNU Make is the ultimate build tool.

 - Various shell scripts i use on a regular basis.